AlexCharlton/hyperscene-chicken/README.md

 Delete the given camera.

     [procedure] (render-camera CAMERA)
-    [procedure] (unsafe-render-camera CAMERA)

 Render the given camera.
 When cameras are rendered, all of the visible nodes are sorted: first into groups of nodes that have an alpha pipline or that don’t.
 Alpha nodes are sorted by decreasing distance from the camera and rendered last.
 Non-alpha nodes are sorted by pipeline.
 Each pipeline is then sorted again by increasing distance from the camera before they are rendered.
 Drawing the things that are closest to the camera first (“reverse painter” sorting) can help graphics hardware determine when later bits of the scene are hidden, thus saving some rendering time.
 Not all applications will benefit from this extra step, though, and it can be disabled by defining the feature `#:no-reverse-painter` at compilation time.

-`unsafe-render-camera` should only be called when all of the pipelines being used by nodes in the scene do not use callbacks to CHICKEN (i.e. all of the functions in the pipelines are pure C functions).

     [procedure] (activate-camera CAMERA)